 - May 9- Best-selling author and international makeup mogul Bobbi Brown debuts her new book Bobbi Brown’s Beauty From The Inside Out and will be in conversation with Kristen Dollard, brand director and digital editor for Yoga Journal about make up, wellness and confidence.

-- May 19- “Surveillance Theatre” a live performance piece inspired by the young adult novel “Watched” by Marina Budhos about modern day police surveillance in a Queens, NY Muslim community.
+- May 19- “Surveillance Theatre” a live performance piece inspired by the young adult novel Watched by Marina Budhos about modern day police surveillance in a Queens, NY Muslim community.
+Marina will be in conversation about the current US climate for American Muslims with Arun Venugopal, reporter for WNYC and NPR.

-- June 16 – Jacqueline Woodson, Poet and Newberry and National Book Award winning children’s author (Brown Girl Dreaming, Miracle’s Boys) will debut her first adult novel Another Brooklyn.
+- June 16 – Jacqueline Woodson, Poet and Newberry and National Book Award winning children’s author (Brown Girl Dreaming, Miracle’s Boys) will discuss her adult novel, Another Brooklyn, with Tayari Jones, author of Silver Sparrow, Leaving Atlanta and The Telling.

 We are currently booking for Fall/Winter 2017.